VEuPathDB/conifer/Util/lib/conifer/docs/QuickstartGuide.md

 This generates a `conifer_site_vars.seed.yml` in your website's `etc` directory.
-Follow the instructions returned by the seed command to copy that file to `conifer_site_vars.yml` and assign appropriate values to the enclosed variables.
+Follow the instructions returned by the seed command to copy or rename that file to `conifer_site_vars.yml` and assign appropriate values to the enclosed variables.
 The format of the file is YAML.
-The generated seed file has only the settings that have not been pre-defined - the minimal set of required values you must supply.
+The generated seed file has only the settings that have not been pre-defined
+- the minimal set of required values you must supply.
 You can also override any of the pre-defined settings in your `conifer_site_vars.yml` file if you desire.
 See the UsersGuide for more information.

+Once you have your `conifer_site_vars.yml` file you no longer need the seed file and can safely delete it.

 Here is an example using explicit arguments.